 This article was originally published in Lenovo StoryHub.

-Karla Huerta is a CEO and Lenovo Innovator.
-She wrote the following article.
+Ruggero Rollini is a Science Communicator and Lenovo Innovator.
+He wrote the following article.
+Meet the rest of the 2022-23 Lenovo Innovators here.

-If you’re interested in my work and want to keep up with my #LenovoInnovators journey, follow along on Instagram @karlahuertav.
+If you’re interested in my work and want to keep up with my #LenovoInnovator journey, follow along on Instagram @RuggeroRollini.